|Nutrition Facts (per serving)|

 Arrange bread slices over the butter.

-In a large bowl, beat eggs, milk, sugar, maple syrup, vanilla, and salt until well blended.
+In a large bowl, beat eggs, milk, sugar, maple syrup, pure vanilla extract, and salt until well blended.
 Pour mixture over bread.
 Turn bread slices to coat thoroughly.

 Cover pan with plastic wrap and refrigerate overnight.